VGP/vgp-tools/README.md

 ## PacBio Long Reads, .pbr

-The syntax and meaning of each line is as follows, where <string> denotes a length followed after white space by a sequence of characters of that length.
-One should be particularly careful to observe the subscripted meta-values.

 ```
-% C <int>					max. number of bases in a SMRT cell
-@ R <int>					max. number of reads in a SMRT cell
-@ S <int>					max. number of bases in a read

 G <string:SMRT_header> <string:file_name> <int:r>	        SMRT cell with r reads
 L <int:well> <int:1st.pulse> <int:last.pulse> <real:score>	Read well and pulse range
 F <string>				                	sequence